-- The minimum construction costs incurred through completion to remain eligible for the FAB-REP Forgivable Loan are \$1,005,000.
+- The minimum build out and equipment costs incurred through completion to remain eligible for the FAB-REP Forgivable Loan are \$1,838,000 and listed in Figure 1 below.
 Such costs will exclude soft costs such as General Conditions, General Requirements, Overhead, Insurance, and similar expenditures not contributing to the hard costs of construction. - The total minimum construction costs shall also exclude costs incurred for furniture and any equipment not affixed to the property.
-Any equipment affixed to the property included in this total must remain on the property through the compliance period of the forgivable loan agreement. - The minimum contribution from each co-applicant towards the minimum build-out and equipment costs shall be \$100,000.
+Any equipment affixed to the property included in this total must remain on the property through the compliance period of the forgivable loan agreement. - The minimum contribution from each co-applicant towards the minimum build out and equipment costs shall be \$100,000.

-(A) Sidewalk Enhancement Grant:
+(B) Sidewalk Enhancement Grant: